^

 Differential diagnosis

-Differential diagnosis is aimed at excluding extravasal squeezing of the inferior vena cava by a tumor or inflammatory process.
-It is important to determine the presence or absence of a tumor by ultrasound, CT or phlebography.
+Differential diagnostics is aimed at excluding extravasal compression of the inferior vena cava by a tumor or inflammatory process.
+It is important to determine the presence or absence of a tumor based on the results of ultrasound, CT or phlebography.

 Who to contact?

-At the moment, there is no clear scheme for treating the syndrome of the inferior vena cava.
-In most situations, conservative therapy is used with the mandatory prescription of drugs that affect the blood coagulation, both direct and indirect effects.
+At present, there is no clear treatment regimen for inferior vena cava syndrome.
+In most situations, conservative therapy is used with mandatory prescription of drugs that affect blood clotting, both direct and indirect.

-When prescribing a medicine, it is necessary to take into account the duration of the disease, which for this syndrome can not be practically determined.
-It is known that antithrombotic agents have the greatest effect only at the initial stages of occlusion formation.
+When prescribing a drug, the duration of the disease should be taken into account, which is practically impossible to determine with this syndrome.
+It is known that antithrombotic agents have the greatest effect only at the initial stages of the formation of blockage.

 Side effects